 Shooting Sports

-- April 12: All Parents & Member Shooting Sports Meeting
+- March 26: All Parents & Member Shooting Sports Meeting at the Douglas County Event Center at 5:30 PM

 - April 15: Deadline to upload Hunter Safety Certifications, .22 Pistol and Western Heritage Permission Forms to 4-H Online

-- June 1-June 16: FairEntry Period – Registration window for 2023 County Shoot (Late registrations will not be accepted) *Tentative*
+- TBA: FairEntry Period – Registration window for 2025 County Shoot (Late registrations will not be accepted)

 Helpful Information and Links: